 The ultimate purpose of a ski jacket is to:

-3) Looking your best on the ski slopes (its always good to get noticed)
+- Looking your best on the ski slopes (its always good to be noticed)

-Due to this, all our ski jackets are designed to be waterproof 20,000mm to 5,000mm, at the minimum.
-This means you can find the perfect level of waterproofing to suit your budget.
+Due to this, all Trespass ski jackets are designed to be up to 20,000mm waterproof.
+This means that you can find the perfect level of waterproofing to suit your budget.

 Do Ski Jackets Keep You Warm?

-Specifically designed for extreme weather conditions, ski jackets are made with your warmth and comfort on the slopes in mind.
+Specifically designed for extreme weather conditions, ski jackets are made with your warmth and comfort in mind.

 Are Ski Jackets Good For Winter?

-Yes, ski jackets are good for winter.
-It may be surprising, but as they are designed to withstand extremely cold and wet weather, aiming to provide warmth and repel water, they also make for a fantastic winter coat.
+Yes, ski jackets are excellent for winter weather wear.
+It may be surprising, but as they are designed to withstand extremely cold and wet weather, aiming to provide warmth and repel water, they also make for fantastic winter coats.

-Depending on the style you go for, it may look bulkier than your average waterproof, but nowadays, you can barely tell the difference between the two – looks-wise that is.
+Depending on the style you go for, a ski jacket may look bulkier than your average waterproof, but nowadays, you can barely tell the difference between the two (looks-wise, that is).
 However, you’ll secretly be reaping the benefits.

 What Do You Wear Under a Ski Jacket?

-Underneath your ski jacket, we recommend that you wear a and a mid-layer.
+Underneath your ski jacket, we recommend that you wear a base and a mid-layer.

-A base layer top should act as a ‘second skin’, fitting tightly against the skin but not restricting your capabilities.
-Often lightweight, flexible and made with fast wicking materials, base layer tops are essential, and you can even layer them up for additional warmth without becoming too bulky.
+A base layer top should act as a ‘second skin’, fitting tightly but not restricting your capabilities.
+Often lightweight, flexible and made with fast-wicking and quick-drying materials, base layer tops are essential, and you can even layer them up for additional warmth without becoming too bulky.

 Above your base layer(s), we recommend a mid-layer, i.e. a fleece or micro-fleece.
-Your mid-layer is what will provide you with the most warmth, as fleeces are designed to be air –trapping insulators rather than base layers (which are designed to keep you dry and comfortable).
+Your mid-layer is what will provide you with the most warmth, as fleeces are designed to be air-trapping insulators rather than base layers (which are instead designed to keep you dry and comfortable).